-. generateOutput and its related generic .renderOutput, where this function should generally be used.
+.generateOutput and its related generic .renderOutput, where this function should generally be used.

-.removeInvalidChoices Remove invalid values in multiple choices x An instance of a Panel class.
+.removeInvalidChoices Remove invalid values in multiple choices х An instance of a Panel class. field String containing the name of the relevant slot. choices Character vector of permissible values for this slot.